-You are not and you were never crazy, you just loved, cared, trusted and respected the toxic words of a narcissist.
+You are not, and you were never crazy.
+You just loved, cared, trusted and respected the toxic words of a narcissist.
 Narcissistic people that you never had the knowledge to understand who they are, what they do, those red flags, or that this personality disorder even existed, if they were your parents you were raised to believe it to be normal, then we end up accepting behaviour as normal that we should never have accepted, yet often most adults of childhood narcissistic abuse will say something just didn’t feel right, and how could a child know what that feeling was when they were being taught by the very person making them feel this way.
-Even partners as they treat us so right in the beginning, then slowly infect our minds, our instincts speak yet we don’t know what they are telling us.
+Even partners, as they treat us so right in the beginning, then slowly infect our minds, our instincts speak, yet we don’t know what they are telling us.

 Most people around narcissistic people no longer feel in control of their own lives, thoughts or feelings,